Want to Find and Close More Deals? Get Better Data!

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 All those little numbers and facts lead investors on long and merry chases through courthouses, county appraisal district websites, white pages, yellow pages, LLC filings, and more—trying any of a dozen different ways to track down phone numbers and email addresses for property owners.

 Why Is Data Important to Real Estate Investors?

 Real estate and data are inextricably linked.
-You HAVE TO become a data expert to be a successful investor.
+You have to be comfortable with data to be a successful investor.

 The right data will help you determine which deals to go after, which don't fit your investing criteria, and which properties have equity.
 Data will help you discover tons of information about property owners, too, such as what language they speak, their net worth (yes, you can find this out with a fairly high degree of accuracy), what kind of car they drive, where they work, and a million other things.

 Personally, data has helped me weed out deals that would end up being a waste of time.
 It’s also enabled me to target my marketing more effectively on the deals I wanted to go after.

 While data analysis might sound intimidating, it doesn’t have to be.
 You just need to focus on what’s important to you and your strategy.

 4 Types of Data to Source Off-Market Deals

 There are four key areas of real estate data you need to market effectively.
 Some data is readily available on free websites; others take some digging to uncover.